ayezinhtun/1cng-protal-user-guide/affiliate/Payouts.md

+---
+sidebar_position: 4
+title: Payouts
+---

 ## Payouts

-The **Payouts** tab manages the process of paying affiliates their earned commissions.
+This tab manages the process of paying affiliates their earned commissions.
 Once a commission is approved, it appears here as part of a payout.
 Admins can see the total amount due to each affiliate, track payment status Paid and Pending.

 - From left-hand side of the page click on **Payouts** to view the list of affiliate payouts.
 - To change payout settings click on **Payout Settings**.